SmallJoker/simple_protection/README.md

 ------------------

 Area status: Not claimable

 - Shown when the area can not be claimed
 - Happens (by default) in the underground

-Players with access: foo, bar*, leprechaun, *all
-- foo, leprechaun: Regular single area share
+Access notation of shared areas:

+- `mrturtle`: Single shared area with player `mrturtle`
-- bar*: Has access to all areas with the same owner
+- `mrturtle*`: All areas of the same owner are shared with `mrturtle`.
-- *all: Everybody can build and dig in the area
+- `*all`: Wild west area.
+Everyone has access.

+This notation is also valid for the other chat commands, where a `<name>` placeholder is used.